Capital Cost Allowance (CCA) Guide for Canadian Freelancers

 This class is an exception.
 It covers general computer applications (like non-operating-system software) and small manual tools that cost under $500.
 These can be depreciated at 100% in Year 1.

-Most passenger vehicles fall into Class 10 or Class 10.1 (30% rate, subject to CRA purchase price caps), while electric zero-emission passenger vehicles belong in Class 54.
+Most passenger vehicles fall into Class 10 or Class 10.1 (30% rate, subject to CRA purchase price caps).
+Zero-emission passenger vehicles belong in Class 54, which also has a 30% ongoing rate, though separate enhanced first-year rules for zero-emission vehicles have applied and have changed over time.
 For a full breakdown of vehicle depreciation rules, check out our Vehicle Expenses and CCA Guide.

 2. The Standard Half-Year Rule